VitorgsRuffo/Multicast-Based-Distributed-System/README.md

 # Multicast-Based-Distributed-System
-About This is an operating systems college assignment that aims to implement a distributed system using multicast for inter-node communication.
+This is an operating systems college assignment that aims to implement a distributed system using multicast for inter-node communication.